japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamExecution.md

 Turned on (`true`) when:

-* `MicroBatchExecution` stream execution engine is requested to <<constructNextBatch, construct or skip the next streaming micro-batch>> (while <<spark-sql-streaming-MicroBatchExecution.adoc#constructNextBatch-shouldConstructNextBatch-disabled, skipping the next micro-batch>>)
+* `MicroBatchExecution` stream execution engine is requested to <<constructNextBatch, construct or skip the next streaming micro-batch>> (while <<spark-sql-streaming-MicroBatchExecution.md#constructNextBatch-shouldConstructNextBatch-disabled, skipping the next micro-batch>>)

-* `ContinuousExecution` stream execution engine is requested to <<spark-sql-streaming-ContinuousExecution.adoc#addOffset, addOffset>>
+* `ContinuousExecution` stream execution engine is requested to <<spark-sql-streaming-ContinuousExecution.md#addOffset, addOffset>>

 Turned off (`false`) when:

-* `MicroBatchExecution` stream execution engine is requested to <<constructNextBatch, construct or skip the next streaming micro-batch>> (right after the <<spark-sql-streaming-MicroBatchExecution.adoc#constructNextBatch-walCommit, walCommit>> phase)
+* `MicroBatchExecution` stream execution engine is requested to <<constructNextBatch, construct or skip the next streaming micro-batch>> (right after the <<spark-sql-streaming-MicroBatchExecution.md#constructNextBatch-walCommit, walCommit>> phase)

 * `StreamExecution` is requested to <<processAllAvailable, processAllAvailable>>